smousavi05/EQTransformer/README.md

 Note: to run the notebook exampels, you may need to reinstall the jupyter on the same environment that **EQTransformer** has been installed.

+**Blocky Earthquake Transformer** (https://github.com/maihao14/BlocklyEQTransformer) is a user-interface no-code-based platform that makes it easy to fine-tune EqT for specific data/regions.
+It also provides a user-friendly interface to create your own EqT model and train it without dealing with coding or knowing in-depth ML.

 **QuakeLabeler** (https://maihao14.github.io/QuakeLabeler/) is a software package that can be used to create labeled training dataset for EQTransformer (i.e. STEAD format).

 **SeisBench** (https://github.com/seisbench/seisbench/)   (https://arxiv.org/abs/2111.00786) is an open source benchmarking package which makes it easy to apply pre trained EqT model, retrain it, fine tune it (transfer learning), or compare it with other models.